Working with Arduino Boards in Altium Designer

 These boards are also a good option for startups looking to build decent functional prototypes.
 You can easily add capabilities to these boards with external devices and program them using many languages.
 Eventually, you will need to move on to beta testing a real device, especially if you intend to create a mass-produced device.
 This is where the drawbacks of Arduino become apparent, and you’ll need to start building your own PCB that goes beyond the capabilities of Arduino boards.

-Working with an Arduino board takes some level of electronics design knowledge outside of PCB design.
+From designing consumer devices driven by raspberry pi to small machines driven by stepper motors, working with an Arduino board takes some level of electronics design knowledge outside of PCB design.
 You can take advantage of the built-in microcontroller, digital and analog I/O’s, and onboard memory to get your idea off the ground and show that it really works as intended.
 Arduino boards are also more reliable from a signal integrity and durability perspective than using a breadboard while still being reusable.

 Printed Circuit Board design software with thorough component libraries include a variety of Arduino models that you use as the backbone of your next device.
 You’ll be able to design PCBs around an Arduino board, allowing you to expand on the built-in Arduino features while keeping everything in a single, compact package.